 Working after treatment ends

 Work is an important part of life for many people.
-Besides income, work can provide satisfaction, a sense of normality, a means of maintaining personal identity, self-esteem and a chance to socialise.
+Aside from income, work can provide satisfaction, a sense of normality, a means of maintaining self-esteem, and a chance to socialise.

 Do I have a right to return to my job?

 Australian laws require an employer to take reasonable steps to accommodate the effects of an employee's illness, e.g. providing new office equipment or making adjustments to your workstation.